scipion-em/scipion-em-tardis/README.rst

 This plugin provide a wrapper around the program `TARDIS <https://github.com/SMLC-NYSBC/TARDIS>`_ to use it within `Scipion <https://scipion-em.github.io/docs/release-3.0.0/index.html>`_ framework.
-It segments automatically membranes, microtubules, and actin filaments for predicted semantic or instance segmentations in (cryo-)electron microscopy. tomograms.
+It segments automatically membranes, microtubules, and actin filaments for predicted semantic or instance segmentations in (cryo-)electron microscopy tomograms.

 Installation
 ------------